legionwhale/Circle-Language/README.md

 In the next few hours, I'll upload some pictures as well as a Word file that should give you the gist of how it works.

-The project is partially completed, but there is one part I'm struggling with, so if anyone has any experience with Processing, please feel free to offer your support.
+The project is partially completed, but there is one function I'm struggling with, so if anyone has any experience with Processing, please feel free to offer your support.
 Please.